 My pen name was once Henry Rifle.
-It was a swell handle, one that rolled off the tongue real nicely.
-In addition to having a catchy ring to it, it’s also a real gun.
+It was a catchy handle, one that rolled off the tongue real smooth.
+In addition to having a nice ring to it, it’s also a real gun.
 According to Wikipedia, it was ‘the basis for the iconic Winchester rifle of the American Wild West.’
-So I suppose there was at least a dash of romance to it too.
+So I suppose there was at least a small dash of romance to it too.
 But no matter how I feel about it now, it’s part of the package.
 It’s cooked into the stew.

-His son picked up that gun, wiped it off and did his best to carry on the family tradition.
+His son, however, picked that gun up, wiped it off and did his best to carry on the family tradition.
 But the fact of it was, he was sick a lot; a whole lot.
-Like his dad, he kept to himself.
+Like his dad, he kept largely to himself.
 Which is how he acquired his nickname – Kid Quarantine.

 Kid Quarantine’s son?
-His son was the last of the gunfighters in my family.
+Now, his son was the very last of the gunfighters in my family.
 Like his old man, he had a predisposition to catching colds.
 But by the time he came of age, the Old West had passed.
 So even though he was pretty handy with the steel, the chance to test his mettle never materialized.
-And so, just like that, The Tonsillitis Kid faded quietly into the history books.
+And so, just like that, The Tonsillitis Kid receded quietly into the history books.